saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 *1.4.2.
 Limitations* \
 Despite the comprehensive scope, there were some limitations during my internship:

-+ *Limited Project Scope*: \ The internship focused primarily on the development of a single feature (payment scheduling) within the digital wallet, potentially limiting exposure to the broader functionalities of the application.
++ *Limited Project Scope*: \ The internship focused primarily on the development of a single feature (email change/verify) within the digital wallet, potentially limiting exposure to the broader functionalities of the application.

 + *Intern-Level Responsibilities*: \ Tasks were assigned with an intern's experience level in mind, potentially offering less opportunity to work on complex backend functionalities or core system architecture.